France, Germany clash over EADS-BAE headquarters, sources

 By Gernot Heller and Tim Hepher

-BERLIN/LONDON France and Germany have collided over the location of the headquarters for a new aerospace giant to be formed from a planned merger of Europe's EADS and Britain's BAE Systems (BAES.L), sources familiar with the matter said on Tuesday.
+BERLIN/LONDON, Oct 2 France and Germany have collided over the location of the headquarters for a new aerospace giant to be formed from a planned merger of Europe's EADS and Britain's BAE Systems, sources familiar with the matter said on Tuesday.

 France wants the group's headquarters to be based in Toulouse, its southwestern aerospace capital where the Airbus planemaking subsidiary of EADS is based, but Germany is pressing for the group to be headquartered outside Munich, they said.